 Field sales has proven to be highly effective.
 As the sales reps make personal contact with customers, they have a greater chance of converting leads into sales.
 The sales reps make product presentations, share collateral and other visual aids, and build a strong interpersonal connection, which helps them in influencing buying decisions.

-The impact of technology and the ever-changing buying processes have resulted in an increased focus on inside sales vs field sales.
+The impact of technology like field assist app and the ever-changing buying processes have resulted in an increased focus on inside sales vs field sales.
 Some even argue that field sales will soon be out of business altogether.

 Let us look at the benefits of both strategies.

 Inside Sales – Besides cost efficiencies, that we spoke about, inside sales have other significant benefits